Andrei358/eqSolver/README.md

 ```
 eq.solve()
 ```
-Print the solution to the console afterwards using print()
+Print the solution to the console afterwards using printSol()

 ```
 eq.printSol()